danijar/granular/README.md

 # Granular

-Granular is a format for datasets, from simple to complex.
-Each Granular dataset is a collection of linked files in [bag file format][bag], a seekable container structure.
+Granular is simple and scalable dataset format.
+Each dataset is a collection of seekable record files that support fast random accesses and resumable appends.
 Granular comes with a high-performance data loader.

 ```
 pip install granular
 ```

-[bag]: ...

-**NOTE:** The API and file format have changed in version 0.22.0.
+**NOTE:** The API and file format have been updated in version 0.22.0 to support resumable writes.
+Previously written datasets can still be read.
 Pin `granular<=0.21.2` to continue using the [previous version][previous].

 [previous]: https://github.com/danijar/granular/tree/087bc1c529aa7716bdf56d1a0edf0175ab983325